What PawBench is (and isn't)

 Our approach is different.
 We aggregate the testing that's already been done by thousands of real owners posting verified reviews, by established review sites, by veterinarians publishing guidance, and by regulators tracking safety.
 The signal from tens of thousands of real-world owner-months of use is, in many cases, more reliable than a 2-week hands-on test by a single reviewer.
 We lean into that advantage.

-Where we do have personal experience — and Lloyd has plenty, with a mini/medium Australian Labradoodle named Maggie — we flag it in relevant articles.
+Where we do have personal ownership experience — our editor lives with Maggie, a mini/medium Australian Labradoodle — we flag it in relevant articles.
 Those are editorial notes, not blanket testing claims.

 Content Update Policy